edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 Start by creating an integration test as shown in [introduction to integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?#introduction-to-integration-tests).

-Once you have your test ready configure the responses of the HttpClient by using the `IWebHostBuilder.UseHttpMocks` extension method.
+After, configure the responses of the HttpClient by using the `IWebHostBuilder.UseHttpMocks` extension method.
 See example DemoTest:

 ```
 public class HttpMocksDemoTests : IClassFixture<WebApplicationFactory<Startup>>